-The on-again, off-again of jumping rope involves High Intensity Interval Training, which means you go at it as if your hair is on fire and then rest.
+The on-again, off-again of jumping rope (see On-Again, Off-Again) involves High Intensity Interval Training, which means you go at it as if your hair is on fire and then rest.
 You repeat this until your body has no idea what’s going on or why you’re putting it through such torture.
-This is supposed to be good for you and enable you to live to be 120.
-Essentially, this is the controlled fight-or-flight reflex.
+This is supposed to be good for you.
+Essentially, it’s the fight-or-flight reflex.
 Get worked up, calm down, get worked up, calm down.
 I like to have a slug of whiskey afterward.
-You know, for that extra tingle.
+You know, for that extra jolt.

 There’s a problem, though.
 If getting worked up and calming down is the secret of life, then I’m up a creek, because I live by the opposite philosophy.
 I try to keep calm, unemotional, and measured even in stressful situations.
-That’s something I learned, in part, from studying boxing and Chinese martial arts.
-Every Friday night during full contact sparring, I would get clobbered.
+That’s something I learned, in part, from taking boxing and Chinese martial arts (see The Boxer).
+Every Friday night I would get clobbered sparring.
 The advice my teacher would yell from the sidelines was to drop my shoulders and keep breathing, which is like keep calm and carry on, although this was long before those Netflix movies about Queen Elizabeth.

 Image credits: feature by Brodie Vissers from Burst; woman by Element5 Digital on Unsplash.
 Want more?
 Go to Robert Brancatelli.
 The Brancatelli Blog is a member of The Free Media Alliance, which promotes “alternatives to software, culture, and hardware monopolies.”